vmware-archive/spring-cloud-dotnet-configuration/README.md

 # .NET Configuration Providers

-With the introduction of ASP.NET 5, Microsoft is providing a new [application configuration model](http://docs.asp.net/en/latest/fundamentals/configuration.html) for accessing configuration settings for an application.
+With the introduction of ASP.NET Core, Microsoft is providing a new [application configuration model](http://docs.asp.net/en/latest/fundamentals/configuration.html) for accessing configuration settings for an application.
 This new model supports access to key/value configuration data from a variety of different configuration providers or sources.
-Out of the box, ASP.NET 5 comes with support for [JSON](https://github.com/aspnet/Configuration/tree/dev/src/Microsoft.Extensions.Configuration.Json), [XML](https://github.com/aspnet/Configuration/tree/dev/src/Microsoft.Extensions.Configuration.Xml) and [INI](https://github.com/aspnet/Configuration/tree/dev/src/Microsoft.Extensions.Configuration.Ini) files, as well as environment variables and command line parameters.
+Out of the box, ASP.NET Core comes with support for [JSON](https://github.com/aspnet/Configuration/tree/dev/src/Microsoft.Extensions.Configuration.Json), [XML](https://github.com/aspnet/Configuration/tree/dev/src/Microsoft.Extensions.Configuration.Xml) and [INI](https://github.com/aspnet/Configuration/tree/dev/src/Microsoft.Extensions.Configuration.Ini) files, as well as environment variables and command line parameters.
 Additionally, Microsoft has also enabled developers to write their own [custom configuration providers](http://docs.asp.net/en/latest/fundamentals/configuration.html#custom-config-providers) should those provided by Microsoft not meet your needs.

 This repo contains a custom configuration provider purpose built for CloudFoundry and Spring Cloud Services - Config Server.
 The [Pivotal.Extensions.Configuration.ConfigServer](https://github.com/pivotal-cf/spring-cloud-dotnet-configuration/tree/master/src/Pivotal.Extensions.Configuration.ConfigServer) enables using the [Config Server for Pivotal Cloud Foundry](http://docs.pivotal.io/spring-cloud-services/config-server/) as a provider of configuration data.